-- The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better information about student borrowing from federal and nonfederal (institutional, state, commercial) sources. - The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
-For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row c) should only be the cumulative average of private loans.
+The "Average per-undergraduate-borrower cumulative principal borrowed," is designed to provide better.

+information about student borrowing from federal and nonfederal (institutional, state, commercial) sources.

+The numbers, percentages, and averages for each row should be based only on the loan source specified for the particular row.
+For example, the federal loans average (row b) should only be the cumulative average of federal loans and the private loans average (row e) should only be the cumulative average of private loans.

-e de ederal loans and the private loans average (row e) should only be the cumulative average of private loans.
-Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) А Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
-417 56.20% \$22,114 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
+Source/Type of Loan Number in the class (defined in H4 above) who borrowed from the types of loans specified in the first column Percent of the class (defined above) who borrowed from the types of loans specified in the first column (nearest 1%) Average per- undergraduate- borrower cumulative principal borrowed from the types of loans specified in the first column (nearest \$1) Α Any loan program: Federal Perkins, Federal Stafford Subsidized and Unsubsidized, institutional, state, private loans that your institution is aware of, etc. Include both Federal Direct Student Loans and Federal Family Education Loans.
+371 55.21% \$23,643 В Federal loan programs: Federal Perkins, Federal Stafford Subsidized and Unsubsidized.
 Include both Federal Direct Student Loans and Federal Family Education Loans.
-410 55.26% \$19,936 С Institutional loan programs.
-1 0.13% \$1,737 D State loan programs.
-E Private student loans made by a bank or lender.
-57 7.68% \$18,354
+363 54.02% \$19,455 С Institutional loan programs.
+0 0.00% D State loan programs. Е Private student loans made by a bank or lender 65 9.67% \$26,296

-Aid to Undergraduate Degree-seeking Nonresident Aliens

-• Report numbers and dollar amounts for the same academic year checked in item H1

-Н6 Indicate your institution's policy regarding institutional scholarship and grant aid for under seeking nonresident aliens: rgraduate degree- X Institutional need-based scholarship or grant aid is available Institutional non-need-based scholarship or grant aid is available Institutional scholarship or grant aid is not available If institutional financial aid is available for undergraduate degree-seeking nonresident aliens, provide the number of undergraduate degree-seeking nonresident aliens who were awarded need-based or non-need-based aid: 149 Average dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: \$14,769 Total dollar amount of institutional financial aid awarded to undergraduate degree-seeking nonresident aliens: \$2,200,524 Н7 Check off all financial aid forms nonresident alien first-year financial aid applicants must submit:

-Institution's own financial aid form

-CSS/Financial Aid PROFILE

-International Student's Financial Aid Application

-International Student's Certification of Finances
+Aid to Undergraduate Degree-seeking Nonresidents Report numbers and dollar amounts for the same academic year checked in item H1 Indicate your institution's policy regarding institutional scholarship and grant aid for undergraduate degree-seeking nonresidents: Institutional need-based scholarship or grant aid is available X Institutional non-need-based scholarship or grant aid is available Institutional scholarship or grant aid is not available If institutional financial aid is available for undergraduate degree-seeking nonresidents, provide the number of undergraduate degree-seeking nonresidents who were awarded need-based or non-need-based aid: 188 Average dollar amount of institutional financial aid awarded to undergraduate \$14,959 degree-seeking nonresidents: Total dollar amount of institutional financial aid awarded to undergraduate degreeseeking nonresidents: \$2,812,230 Check off all financial aid forms nonresident first-year financial aid applicants must submit: Institution's own financial aid form CSS/Financial Aid PROFILE International Student's Financial Aid Application X International Student's Certification of Finances Other (specify): Process for First-Year Students H8 Check off all financial aid forms domestic first-year financial aid applicants must submit: X FAFSA Institution's own financial aid form CSS/Financial Aid PROFILE State aid form Noncustodial PROFILE Business/Farm Supplement Other (specify): H9 Indicate filing dates for first-year students: Priority date for filing required financial aid form Deadline for filing required financial aid forms: X No deadline for filing required forms (applications processed on a rolling basis) H10 Indicate notification dates for first-year students (answer a or b): a) Students notified on or about (date): b) Students notified on a rolling basis: X Yes No weeks of notification.

-Other (specify):

-Process for First-Year/Freshman Students

-H8 Check off all financial aid forms domestic first-year (freshman) financial aid applicants must submit:

-Χ FAFSA

-Institution's own financial aid form

-CSS/Financial Aid PROFILE

-State aid form

-Noncustodial PROFILE

-Business/Farm Supplement

-Other (specify):

-(-F)).

-H9 Indicate filing dates for first-year (freshman) students:

-Driggity data for filing required financial aid form 1-Feb

-Priority date for filing required financial aid forms I-Len

-Deadline for filing required financial aid forms:

-X No deadline for filing required forms

-(applications processed on a rolling basis)

-H10 Indicate notification dates for first-year (freshman) students s (answer a d

-• , , , •

-a) Students notified on or about (date):

-·

-b) Students notified on a rolling basis:

-X Yes

-No

-If yes, starting date:

-15-Feb

-H11 Indicate reply dates:

-Students must reply by (date):

-or within weeks of notification.
-2